nicholas-long/kb/hacking/methodology/osint-overview.md

   - haveibeenpwned - check which databases
   - dehashed - paid
     - search by username, email, name, address, phone, VIN
+    - gives you credentials
   - weleakinfo
   - leakcheck
   - snusbase
   - scylla.sh - free, not always as thorough as paid services

+### gives you the credentials
+- dehashed

 ## usernames and accounts OSINT
 - namechk.com - what usernames are available